Learn About The Law

-(a) Where not previously identified, human remains may not be cremated until they have been identified by either the next-of-kin, the person authorized to make funeral arrangements, or the medical examiner.
-This subsection shall not apply to disposition of human remains by any school of anatomy, medicine, or dentistry.
+(a) If not previously identified, human remains may not be cremated or subjected to natural organic reduction until they have been identified by either the next-of-kin, the person authorized to make funeral arrangements, or the medical examiner.
+This subsection does not apply to disposition of human remains by any school of anatomy, medicine, or dentistry.

-(b) Human remains shall be transported to a crematory using a rigid, leak-resistant container which meets all of the following criteria:
+(c) Human remains designated for cremation must be transported to a crematory using a rigid, leak-resistant container which meets all of the following criteria:

 (1) Is made of readily combustible material.